kerinb/kerinb.github.io/_posts/2019-12-10-linear-regression-from-scratch.md

 </P>

 <p>
-	Post Summary: This tutorial covers the topic of Linear Regression (LR) using gradient descent to minimise the loss function.
+	<bold> Post Summary: </bold> This tutorial covers the topic of Linear Regression (LR) using gradient descent.
 	It’s a simple and very well understood machine learning algorithm.
 This tutorial will walk through an implementation of LR from scratch written in Python.
-LR is a perfect yet simple example of supervised machine learning - a branch of machine learning that learns from labelled data with known true values.
+LR is a perfect, simple example of supervised machine learning - a branch of machine learning that learns from labelled data with known true values.
 </p>